Reviewing Ark Restaurants (ARKR) & Its Rivals

 Earnings and Valuation

-This table compares Ark Restaurants and its rivals revenue, earnings per share and valuation.
+This table compares Ark Restaurants and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue